 Well, believe it or not, it is just as important as choosing the right diamond.
 You might not want to believe it but lots of individuals in the market earn a living by taking advantage of others.
 On that note, many diamonds advertised online are not the real deal and you need to be wary.
 While the internet is a well of valuable knowledge and information, it also has a fair share of misleading information so tread carefully – work with a jewelry company that has a proven track record.

-Additionally, companies often sell non GIA certified diamonds.
+One of the biggest diamond buying mistakes we see is not researching the differences in labs that certify diamonds.
+Companies often sell non GIA certified diamonds.
 Avoid this.
 Diamonds graded by other labs come at a discount and there’s a reason for it.
 If you buy an E color diamond, then you’re going to expect a pure white, E color.
 Other labs have loose grading standards and so your E color may actually be a G or H color, believe it or not.

 Many jewelers aren’t interested in life long relationships.
 For this, you will again need a good jeweler, one who understands that the initial sale is just the beginning of a long relationship of taking care of the stone.
 After sales service is critical – make sure proper return policies, warranties and other protections are in place.
 Buying jewelry is similar to buying electronics in that sense – you want to be protected.